Coogee (WA)

 Coogee lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Coogee's population is estimated at around 6,243 people.
-This reflects an increase of 898 people since the 2021 Census, which reported a population of 5,345 people.
-The change was inferred from AreaSearch's estimation of the resident population at 6,192 following examination of ABS' latest ERP data release in June 2024 and an additional 143 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,173 persons per square kilometer.
-Coogee's growth rate of 16.8% since the 2021 census exceeded the national average of 8.9%.
-Overseas migration contributed approximately 42.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Coogee (WA) statistical area (Lv2) is around 6,248 people.
+This figure reflects a growth of 903 individuals since the 2021 Census, which reported a population of 5,345.
+The increase is inferred from AreaSearch's estimation of the resident population at 6,123 in Jun 2024, along with an additional 143 validated new addresses since the Census date.
+This results in a population density ratio of 1,174 persons per square kilometer, aligning with average densities seen across locations assessed by AreaSearch.
+The Coogee (WA) (SA2)'s growth rate of 16.9% since the 2021 census surpassed both national (9.7%) and state averages, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 42.0% of overall population gains during recent periods, with other factors such as interstate migration and natural growth also being positive contributors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, an above median population growth is projected for statistical areas across the nation.
-By 2041, Coogee's population is expected to expand by 1,211 persons, reflecting a gain of 14.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, aggregated SA2-level projections indicate an above median population growth for statistical areas across the nation.
+The Coogee (WA) (SA2) is expected to expand by 1,217 persons to reach a total of 7,465 by 2041, reflecting a gain of 14.8% over the 17-year period.

 Frequently Asked Questions - Population

-What is the latest population estimate for Coogee (WA)?
+What is the latest population estimate for the suburb of Coogee?

-Total population for Coogee (WA) was estimated to be approximately 6,243 as at Nov 25.
-This is based upon an estimated resident population of 6,192 from the ABS up to June 2024.
+Total population for the suburb of Coogee was estimated to be approximately 6,248 as at Nov 25.
+This is based upon an estimated resident population of 6,123 from the ABS up to June 2024.

-How has the population in Coogee (WA) changed since 2021?
+How has the population in the suburb of Coogee changed since 2021?

-What is the population density in Coogee (WA)?
+What is the population density in the suburb of Coogee?

-The population density in Coogee (WA) is estimated at 1,173 persons per square kilometer based on the latest population estimate.
+The population density in the suburb of Coogee is estimated at 1,174 persons per square kilometer based on the latest population estimate.

-Over the past 10 years, the population has shown a compound annual growth rate of 2.1% per annum.
+Over the past 10 years, the population in the suburb of Coogee has shown a compound annual growth rate of 2.1% per annum.

 Development